kohiexe2k7/ChatAppProject/README.md

 ## Overview
-This is an oversimplified chat app that was built using Node.js, Express and Socket.io.
-I used sources like video tutorials, Reddit, Chat Apps created by otehrs in GitHub and GitHub Copilot to create this program.
+This is an oversimplified chat app that was built using Node.js, Express, and Socket.io.
+I used sources like video tutorials, Reddit, chat apps created by others on GitHub, and GitHub Copilot to create this program.

 ## Features
 - Scrollable chat
-- Responisve design created using Bootstrap
+- Responsive design created using Bootstrap
 - Real-time messaging
-- Multiple users can chat independantly
+- Multiple users can chat independently

-## Instalation
+## Installation
 1. Clone the repository:
     ```sh
     git clone https://github.com/your-username/chat-app.git